-Our approach is influenced by the literature on costly information processing or rational inattention (Christopher A Sims, 2003; Enriqueta Aragones, Itzhak Gilboa, Andrew Postlewaite and David Schmeidler, 2005; Mirko Wiederholt, 2010), since our framework can be interpreted as one in which by complexifying the designer makes it more costly for the agent to extract information (see Online Appendix), as in Perez-Richet and Prady (2011).
+Our approach is influenced by the literature on costly information processing or rational inattention (Sims 2003; Aragonès et al. 2005; Wiederholt 2010), since our framework can be interpreted as one in which the designer, by complexifying, makes it more costly for the agent to extract information (see the online Appendix), as in Perez-Richet and Prady (2011).
 Through this lens, our model also relates to Roesler and Szentes (2017), who study buyer-optimal learning, but where the seller cannot affect the buyers' learning process; and to Oehmke and Zawadowski (2019), who study sellers' incentives to complexify, but where complex products give more value to buyers.
 Our approach, however, adds the aforementioned feedback effects generated by the joint determination of quality and complexity.

-That more information may not always be desired has been pointed out in early work by Hirshleifer (1978) and more recently by Tri Vi Dang, Gary Gorton and Bengt Holmström (2012) in the context of financial markets.
-This idea is also at the core of the literature on Bayesian persuasion (Rayo and Segal, 2010; Kamenica and Gentzkow, 2011) and information design more broadly (Bergemann and Pesendorfer, 2007; Bergemann and Morris, 2016; Taneva, 2019).
-The reason is that, from an ex-ante perspective (i.e. when types/states are not yet known), there may be benefits from committing to transmit imperfect information (e.g., through the design of noisy information structures or of assets that deter information acquisition) to allow worse types/states to be pooled with better ones.
-This is in contrast to our setting, where the decision to complexify is undertaken ex-post, when the designer knows his product quality.
-The gains from complexification in our setting are conceptually different, as "cross-subsidization" is not a driver of our results.
-In our model, the good (bad) product designer may complexify (simplify) in order to reduce (increase) the agent's reliance on information that is noisy.5
+That more information may not always be desired has been pointed out in early work by Hirshleifer (1978) and more recently by Dang, Gorton, and Holmström (2012) in the context of financial markets.
+This idea is also at the core of the literature on Bayesian persuasion (Rayo and Segal 2010; Kamenica and Gentzkow 2011) and information design, more broadly (Bergemann and Pesendorfer 2007; Bergemann and Morris 2016; Taneva 2019).
+The reason is that, from an ex ante perspective (i.e., when types or states are not yet known), there may be benefits from committing to transmit imperfect information (e.g., through the design of noisy information structures or of assets that deter information acquisition) to allow worse types or states to be pooled with better ones.
+This is in contrast to our setting, where the decision to complexify is undertaken ex post, when the designer knows his product quality.
+The gains from complexification in our setting are conceptually different, as cross-subsidization is not a driver of our results.
+In our model the good (bad) product designer may complexify (simplify) in order to reduce (increase) the agent's reliance on information that is noisy.5

-Finally, our paper relates to the literature in industrial organization that studies pricing and marketing strategies jointly (Alexander E Saak, 2006; Bharat N Anand and Ron Shachar, 2009; Heski Bar-Isaac, Guillermo Caruana and Vicente Cuñat, 2010).
-In this literature, informative marketing strategies affect the dispersion of consumers' valuations and thus, in the language of Johnson and Myatt (2006), rotate a firm's demand curve, which may increase profits when choosing the appropriate pricing strategy.
-In contrast, in our setting, the product designer faces one agent and he knows her valuation of the product.
+Finally, our paper relates to the literature in industrial organization that studies pricing and marketing strategies jointly (Saak 2006; Anand and Shachar 2009; Bar-Isaac, Caruana, and Cuñat 2010).
+In this literature, informative marketing strategies affect the dispersion of consumers' valuations; thus, in the language of Johnson and Myatt (2006), rotating a firm's demand curve, which may increase profits when choosing the appropriate pricing strategy.
+In contrast, in our setting the product designer faces one agent, and he knows her valuation of the product.
 As the agent acquires imperfect information, however, the designer is exposed to risk, which is key for our results.6 Furthermore, to the best of our knowledge, our findings on the relation between quality and complexity are new to this literature.